 Faro

-Faro is the capital of the Algarve, a compact and culturally rich city that blends history, coastal charm, and modern amenities.
-With 67,924 residents, including around 14% foreigners, it offers a welcoming environment for expats who want a balanced, authentic Portuguese lifestyle without the intense tourism seen in some of the region’s beach towns.
+Faro is the capital of the Algarve and a compact city that combines history, culture, and everyday convenience.
+With 67,924 residents, including around 14% foreigners, it appeals to expats who want an authentic Portuguese lifestyle without the heavy tourism found in many resort towns.

 Pros of Living in Faro